luiscruz/remla-baseline-project/README.md

 kubectl apply -f kubernetes-deploy.yml
 ```

+This will run the Machine Learning model application of group 7 on the IP address of minikube on port 5000.
+This IP can be found via `minikube ip`)

 Then to get the Prometheus real-time database for monitoring and Grafana for visualizations set up, we first need to [install Helm](https://helm.sh/docs/intro/install/)

 Once Helm is installed, perform the following commands (based on the [ArtifactHub information](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack)):